 Almost one hundred summers ago, Frenchman Alain Gerbault set sail from Gibraltar to circumnavigate the globe–alone.

 Why undertake such a feat?

 “I wanted freedom, open air and adventure.”
 Gerbault said.
 “I found it on the sea.”

 While most of us probably aren’t up to the task of solo-sailing the world, we’d all probably like that breath of freedom that Gerbault craved.
 Nautical fiction offers us an expansive, other-worldly experience that pulls us out to sea, immerses us in pure adventure, and sends us back to shore reborn.
 On the surface, reading a good sea novel looks a lot like plain escapism.
 But salt-seasoned readers know that those book covers enclose pages deep with the kind of heroism and human experience that change us in our real lives, too.

 I love nautical novels because they engage our senses in a different way than we experience with shore-bound books.
 In a sea novel we smell briny winds and oozing tar and wet wood.
 We hear creaking planks and the crack of canonfire or the high and promising sound of seagulls.
 What we feel is never steady–we might be lurching in a launch on an off-ship mission, weathering a gale, or sensing the faintest tremor on a becalmed sea.
 And when we regain solid land it seems to reel beneath our feet after weeks on the ocean.

-Want a taste of this often-unusual, always-rewarding genre?
-Dive into one of these nautical fiction picks this summer or any time of year!
+Want to experience this often-unusual, always-rewarding genre?
+Dive into one of these classic sea stories this summer or any time of year!